All Episodes

 Hello.

-Wow, Rush, what a great uh honor and pleasure just for this 25-year Air Force veteran to speak with you today.
+Wow, Rush, what a great honor and pleasure just for this 25-year Air Force veteran to speak with you today.

 Nice to have you on the program, sir.

-Uh, listen, I just got a quick uh quick question.
+Listen, I just got a quick question.

 You know, that is an excellent question.

-And there is just off the top of my head, here is the first answer that I come up with.
+And there is, just off the top of my head, here is the first answer that I come up with.

 If the Capitol building itself had been hit, we still would not have forgotten it.